Structure learning of undirected graphical models for count data: Real data analysis: inferring networks from next generation sequencing data

 \section{Real data analysis: inferring networks from next generation sequencing data}

-To make our evaluation of PC-LPGM stronger, we perform some biological validation by applying the new algorithm to level III breast cancer microRNAs (miRNAs) expression, retrieved from the Cancer Genome Atlas.
+To make our evaluation of PC-LPGM stronger, we perform some biological validation by applying {PC-LPGM (with $m=3$)} to two different datasets, one, retrieved from the Cancer Genome Atlas, on level III breast cancer microRNAs (miRNAs) expression; and one, downloaded from the Gene Expression Omnibus (GEO), on olfactory epithelium stem cell.
 Here, we expect to obtain results coherent with the current biological knowledge.